ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Room 46.md

 And the fourth down below, beneath all the docks (Found).
-The fifth key is held by a king on his throne (Found), The sixth in a station, left by one of your own (Found), The seventh is major if you draft it quite late,
-And the last key is waiting, behind the last door of eight.
+The fifth key is held by a king on his throne (Found), The sixth in a station, left by one of your own (Found), The seventh is major if you draft it quite late, (Found) And the last key is waiting, behind the last door of eight.

 There is a puzzle of a map saying "8 realms in 8 months".
 Have to put pins on the map in the right order.